Federle History, Family Crest & Coats of Arms

 Early History of the Federle family

-Another 121 words (9 lines of text) covering the years 1797, 1623 and 1590 are included under the topic Early Federle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Federle research.
+Another 61 words (4 lines of text) covering the years 1797, 1623 and 1590 are included under the topic Early Federle History in all our PDF Extended History products and printed products wherever possible.

 Federle Spelling Variations